dwysocki/gracedb-server/docs/admin_docs/source/server_maintenance.rst

 At this point, you can run the client code unit tests (pointing to the production server), since they only create Test events.
 It always makes me a bit nervous to do this on the production server, so you can do some manual tests instead, like creating Test events, annotating with log messages, etc.
 Basically, do whatever it takes for you to feel confident that the changes are in place and the server is working properly.

+Send an all-clear e-mail the DASWG and ldg-announce mailing lists once everything is ready to go.

 Memory management
 =================